6 Useful Things To Know About Traveling With Kids In Indonesia

 Traveling with kids in Indonesia by train

-Riding the train from Yogyakarta to Jakarta (September 2015)
+Riding the train from Yogyakarta to Jakarta with kids in Indonesia (photo by Astrid Vinje)

-Taxis are a great way for families to get from place to place.
-However, there are plenty of other ways to get around with kids in Indonesia.
 In the city of Yogyakarta, for example, the becak (Indonesia's version of a pedicab) is a popular transportation option.
-And in the big city of Jakarta, bajais (motorized auto rickshaws) play a similar role of taking people around the city for short distances.
+And in the big city of Jakarta, the bajaj (motorized auto rickshaws) plays a similar role of taking people around the city for short distances.

 Ready for a change?
 Take the first step to living a life of full time travel.